ascmitc/mhl/examples/scenarios/README.md

 this will verify all existing xxHashes, check for completeness, and create a second generation with additional (new) MD5 hashes.

-$ ascmhl.py seal -v -h md5 /file_server/A002R2EC
+$ ascmhl.py create -v -h md5 /file_server/A002R2EC
 Sealing folder at path: /file_server/A002R2EC ...
   verified                      Clips/A002C006_141024_R2EC.mov  OK
   created new hash for          Clips/A002C006_141024_R2EC.mov  md5: f5ac8127b3b6b85cdc13f237c6005d80